flexera-public/policy_templates/security/azure/restrict_rdp_internet/README.md

 ## What It Does

-This policy template reports any Azure Network Security Groups that have port 3389 open to the internet.
+This policy template reports any Azure Network Security Groups that have RDP (TCP port 3389) open to the internet.
 Optionally, it emails this report.

 ## Input Parameters